-- Design contract approved by the Type A Board in February 2018. - Design contract approved by City Council on 03/20/18. - NTP sent to Consultant on 03/28/18. - Project Kick-off Meeting held on 04/09/18. - Recommendation made to amend the Repair on Marina Breakwater at McGee Beach project to include dredging in the Marina. - LAN submitted a proposal on 03/29/18. - City staff negotiating the amendment.
-Anticipate bringing the design contract amendment to the Type A Board in July 2018.
+- Design contract approved by the Type A Board in February 2018. - Design contract approved by City Council on 03/20/18. - NTP sent to Consultant on 03/28/18. - Project Kick-off Meeting held on 04/09/18. - Recommendation made to amend the Repair on Marina Breakwater at McGee Beach project to include dredging in the Marina. - LAN submitted a proposal on 03/29/18. - City staff negotiating a new contract instead of an amendment.
+The dredging tasks will still be incorporated into the breakwater repairs plan set, but funding will be tracked separately.
+Anticipate bringing the dredging design contract to the Type A Board in August 2018.